An introduction to the virtual reality gameshow, Knightmare, through one of its most puzzling challenges.

 And naught I have, and all the World I seize on…

-This passage from Sir Thomas Wyatt’s famous sonnet recently brought to mind one of Knightmare’s most enigmatic in-game mysteries – a firestone cased in ice.
+This passage from Sir Thomas Wyatt’s famous sonnet recently brought to mind one of the most enigmatic in-game mysteries from the legendary game show, Knightmare.

 One player took the role of ‘dungeoneer’.
 Blindfolded by a helmet, he or she entered an fantasy dungeon environment (generated by chromakey and other visual effects), while three companions remained in an antechamber to provide guidance and directions.